glowkeeper/glowkeeper.github.io/src/content/writing/books/on-slender-strings/chapter_4_-_second_opinions/alternatives.md

 *Written in 2012.
 This chapter records what I considered and tried at the time; it is not an endorsement of those treatments.
 I have revisited the evidence in [Alternative Treatments I Considered](/writing/books/on-slender-strings/appendix/the_alternative_options).*

+> When medicine offered no certainty, hope made everything look possible.

 By early summer 2012, Abi was left in a precarious position because according to the standard of care offered by the UK’s NHS, she had run out of options.
 So I began looking outside of mainstream medicine.

-I’m a fan of Tim Minchin, and I have always loved his ‘Storm’.
-It includes the following lines:

-> Alternative medicine has either not been proved to work, or been proved not to work.
-Do you know what they call alternative medicine that’s been proved to work?
-Medicine!

-I understand Tim Minchin’s cynicism; alternative medicine is often criticised for its lack of scientific proof as to its efficacy.
-But after my research, could any less be said of the mainstream options for children with low-grade gliomas?
-Teams of researchers have trialled chemotherapy and radiotherapy under clinical conditions, but the results have been quite underwhelming.
-Furthermore, they pose health risks unto themselves and no matter what your opinion of ‘quackery’, many of the alternative treatments are non-toxic.
-You could legitimately argue that if a patient gives preference to an ineffective treatment, over one that is proven, then that is a risk.
-You might also argue that it is wrong to give false hope to unproven treatments that ultimately fail.
-Is it really, though?
-In our situation, with nowhere else to turn, I had begun to hold hope very dear.
+Alternative medicine is often criticised for its lack of scientific evidence.
+I understood that criticism.
+But after my research, could any less be said of the options then being offered to children with low-grade gliomas?
+Teams of researchers had trialled chemotherapy and radiotherapy under clinical conditions, but the results I found seemed underwhelming.
+Furthermore, those treatments carried risks of their own.
+Giving preference to an ineffective treatment over one proven to work would plainly be dangerous, and false hope can cause harm.
+But in our situation, with nowhere else to turn, I had begun to hold hope very dear.
 Who would dare take that from me?

 If Abi got seriously ill again, would I trust my daughter’s life to alternative medicine, over and above the UK’s National Health Service?
 Absolutely not!
 She would be immediately back in the hospital for surgery!
 But I was willing to try alternative medicine while I still had some time.